anshul-musing/multi-echelon-inventory-optimization/README.md

 # multi-echelon-inventory-optimization

 The modules in this repository optimize inventory for a multi-echelon supply chain network.
 We follow a simulation optimization approach where the multi-echelon system is simulated using a SimPy-based discrete-event simulation.
 The optimization routine follows a black box approach.
-It minimizes average on-hand inventory for all stocking facilities while ensuring the desired fill rate ($\beta$ service level) is met for locations serving customers.
+It minimizes average on-hand inventory for all stocking facilities while ensuring the desired fill rate (_&beta;_ service level) is met for locations serving customers.
 It calls the simulation model to determine current average on-hand inventory and service level.

 We compare the following three different open-source black-box optimization libraries.
 Source code is provided for all three separately: